-At parenting workshops we ask the question, “What is the goal of your discipline?”
-The answers we frequently hear could be summarized like this: “To make bad behavior stop and teach immediate obedience.”
+In fact, the answers we frequently hear could be summarized like this: “To make bad behavior stop and teach immediate obedience.”

 Do you catch this?
-God’s discipline is not intended to have immediate results, and those results are not about right behavior but about God’s righteousness and peace.
+God’s discipline is not intended to have immediate results.
+In fact, the results are not even about “right” behavior but about building the belief that brings God’s righteousness and peace.

 Imagine how things might be different with your children if, every time you disciplined them, your goal was to guide them towards God’s righteousness and peace.

-- “Johnny, you are amazingly persistent!
-And I’m glad you’re being honest with me about what you want.
+- “Johnny, you are persistent and honest with me about what you want.
 These are strengths that God is building in you.
 We can talk about it more when you can speak to me more respectfully.
-Do you want to settle down in your room, or are you ready now?”
+Do you want to take a break for a couple of minutes and then try again, or are you ready now?”

-- Or, in Hannah’s case: ”Hannah, you really love doing art, don’t you?
-I love that God gave you a desire to bless others with your art.
+- “Hannah, I love that God gave you a desire to be creative and bless others with your art.
 But it’s important to be responsible with those art abilities.
-You can clean up your art supplies right now, or I can put them in a time out for a few days.
-Let me know what you decide when I come back in a couple minutes.”
+You can clean up the markers and paper right now, or I can put them in a time-out for a few days.
+Let me know what you decide when I come back in a couple of minutes.”

-It’s hard to remember this truth when our children misbehave.
-But if we can consistently address discipline with grace and wisdom, with a vision for their lives, their hearts are more inclined to repent and they are more likely to grow into a love for God’s righteousness and peace.
+It’s hard to remember this truth when your children misbehave!
+But as you learn to address discipline with grace and wisdom, with a vision for your kids’ lives, their hearts are more inclined to repent and they are more likely to grow into a love for God’s righteousness and peace.

-Our work as parents is not about learning the right “scripts” to address misbehavior.
-It is about relentlessly nurturing a vision for God’s purposes in our children and believing that even when our kids misbehave we have opportunities to point them to God.
-This sort of parenting leads to a harvest of righteousness and peace in our kids.
+Your work as a parent is not about learning the right “scripts” or consequences to address misbehavior.
+It’s about relentlessly nurturing a vision for God’s purposes in your children, believing that even when your kids misbehave you have opportunities to point them to God.

 Some possible next steps to go from managing misbehavior to mentoring belief: